-Just complete a Contact form on any webpage of this site with as much detail as possible.
+Just submit the Contact Form (with as much detail as possible) on any webpage on this site.
 Our Coaching Coordinator will reach out to you regarding next steps.

 Coaching can be used for a myriad of opportunities, including but not limited to:

 Leading as an associate pastor, council president, or stewardship chair

 Worship, Mission, or Stewardship development

 The initial relationship will usually be six sessions over a space of three to six months.
 At that time, our coaches are trained to reflect with you on the progress you are making and the effectiveness of the relationship.
 At that point, some clients prefer to take a break from coaching, while others prefer to continue the coaching relationship.

 Counseling: In counseling, the therapist works with the client on places of mental or emotional stuckness, often working through past hurts and relational difficulties, with the goal of reaching emotional or mental freedom and higher relational functioning.

 Consulting: In consulting, the consultant acts as material expert, does the majority of the talking, presenting, and the telling.
 The posture of the client is one of receptivity and much more passivity.